smdsqb/Warditor/README.md

 Every other productivity app is built around positive reinforcement — streaks, badges, trees, rewards.
 Warditor is built around honest confrontation.
 The insight from building this: people already know they're wasting time.
 They don't need a blocker.
 They need to feel the weight of it.

 ### No Blocker
 Warditor deliberately doesn't block anything.
-You can still open Instagram whenever you want.
+You can still open Instagram or Snapchat whenever you want.
 But you'll read about it tomorrow morning.
 That choice — knowing the audit is coming — is where the behaviour change actually lives.

 ### Narrative Over Numbers
 A number like "3.2 hours on YouTube" doesn't land emotionally.
 A sentence like "You had a Physics exam at 9am.
 You watched YouTube until 1am.
 You scored 28%." does.
-Groq AI generates the narrative, not the number.
+Gemini AI generates the narrative, not the number.

 ### White Theme With Depth
 The site uses a strict white and off-white palette with black and red accent — no gradients, no dark mode toggle clutter.
 Depth is created through: